-Septic systems are a frequent topic of conversation in any board of health office.
-Sure, they protect the water supply and prevent contamination from bubbling to the surface or backing up into the home and that is extremely important.
-However, on a dayto-day basis, it is mostly paperwork, permits and diagrams that are seen and mentioned.
+While dramatic and horrible things are happening all around us, the ordinary continues at essential businesses.
+Septic systems are one of the ordinary and frequent topics of conversation for Boards of Health.
+Sure, they protect the water supply and prevent contamination from bubbling to the surface or backing up into the home and that is extremely important but on a day-to-day basis.
+However, it is mostly paperwork, permits and diagrams that are seen and discussed.
 That paperwork and those labeled drawings may not seem as dramatic as saving the drinking water but understanding the words and taking the time to explain them can save a person from heartache and financial ruin.
-That's a pretty nice accomplishment, also!
+That's a pretty nice accomplishment, too.

 Now, think about a person buying a property with a "passing Title V inspection".
-If the buyer does not ask questions, visit the board of health or find out what would be involved if and when they have to repair that just-passed system; well, they might have purchased a very expensive piece of paper.
+If the buyer does not ask questions, visit the Board of Health, or find out what would be involved if and when they have to repair that just-passed system; well, they might have purchased a very expensive piece of paper.
 A conversation with the health agent could let them know that they have plenty of room, the yard is well above ground water and the soils in the area are known for being sandy.